 Cal Cities holds that increasing vehicle fines do not improve safety around school zones and encourages other efforts, such as increased police presence and additional crossing guards, as better solutions to safety issues in school zones.

-Cal Cities supports legislation that authorizes the testing or conducting of pilot projects for autonomous vehicles.
+Cal Cities supports legislation that authorizes the testing or conducting of pilot projects for autonomous vehicles in a safe manner.